GitHub repository conventions

 There are a few issue types that are defined for all repositories:

-type: deliverable: an incremental improvement to something.
-See Deliverables for more information.
+type: enhancement: an incremental improvement to something.
+See Deliverables and work issues for more information.

 type: bug: something that is not working or incorrect in the repository.